narrative-environments/CourseCompendium/Creative-Thinking.md

 ## Creative thinking

-**RELATED TERMS: Critical thinking; Narrative environment design; Theoretical practice; Design practice and functionalism**
+**RELATED TERMS: Critical thinking; Design of Narrative environments; Theoretical practice; Design practice and functionalism**

 While a narrative environment design may serve a critical purpose, it does so creatively, so to speak.
 Designing a narrative environment, therefore, involves both creative and critical thinking.